 The Bible is wholly against violence and oppression in any relationship.
 Jesus’ ethic is an ethic of love and self-sacrifice, of gentleness and respect in relationships.

-In June 2015, at the Synod of the Diocese of Tasmania, the following motion was passed:
+At the 2021 Synod of the Anglican Diocese of Tasmania, the following motion was passed:

 Bishop Richard Condie says, “I have zero tolerance for abuse of any kind.
 There is no place for family violence or abuse in our churches or communities.
 We want our communities to be safe, respectful and supportive places in which to live, and none more so than in the family home.”

 If you or someone you know needs help please call the Domestic Violence hotline on 1800 737 732 or Lifeline on 13 11 14.